RickelmyCampos/PokeGuide/README.md

 ## Room Database
 The Room database is used to store the user's favorite Pokemon locally.
 The database consists of a single table:

-* Favorites: Stores the ID and name of the favorite Pokemon.
+* Pokemon: Stores the informations of the favorite Pokemon.
+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.